UN-OCHA/hid_auth/hidprod/README.md

 ## Bringing the environment up

-To start this environment up, run `sh start.sh -d` to remove all old data and start the containers in the background.
+To start this environment up, run `sh start.sh -d` to remove all old data, remove all old containers, and start the containers in the background.

 That will get you the following containers: